x86ed/swagger-mcp/README.md

 If you find this project valuable, please support me on **LinkedIn** by:
 - 👍 Liking and sharing our demo post
 - 💬 Leaving your thoughts and feedback in the comments
-- 🔗 Connecting with us for future updates
+- 🔗 Connecting with me for future updates

 Your support on LinkedIn will help me reach more people and improve the project!